openstack/networking-bagpipe/doc/source/user/bagpipe-bgp.rst

 Openstack Neutron agent extensions found in this package.

-Moreover, BaGPipe-BGP can also be used standalone (in particular for testing purposes), with for instance VMs tap interfaces or veth interfaces to network namespaces (see `below <#netns-example>`__).
+Moreover, BaGPipe-BGP can also be used standalone (in particular for testing purposes), with for instance VMs tap interfaces or with veth interfaces to network namespaces (see `below <#netns-example>`__).

 BGP and Route Reflection
 ------------------------

-If you only want to test how to interconnect one server running bagpipe-bgp and an IP/MPLS router, you don't need to setup a BGP Route Reflector.
-But to use BaGPipe-BGP on more than one server, the current code currently requires setting up a BGP Route Reflector (see `Caveats <#caveats>`__).
+If you only want to test how to interconnect one compute node running bagpipe-bgp and an IP/MPLS router, you don't need to setup a BGP Route Reflector.

+However, using BaGPipe-BGP between compute nodes currently requires setting up a BGP Route Reflector (see :ref:`bgp_implementation` and `Caveats <#caveats>`__).
+Typically, passive mode will have to be used for BGP peerings.

-The term "BGP Route Reflector" refers to a BGP implementation that redistribute routes between iBGP peers
+The term "BGP Route Reflector" refers to a BGP implementation that redistributes routes between iBGP peers
 `RFC4456 <http://tools.ietf.org/html/RFC4456>`__.

-When using bagpipe-bgp on more than one server, we thus need each instance of BaGPipe-BGP to be configured to peer with at least one route reflector (see `Configuration <#config>`__).
+When using bagpipe-bgp on more than one compute node, we thus need each instance of BaGPipe-BGP to be configured to peer with at least one route reflector (see `Configuration <#config>`__).